shakebugs/shake-docs/docs/android/configuration-and-data/black-box.md

 * Landscape

 App orientation is captured every 2 seconds.

+### Battery level
+This chart shows the battery level of your app.
+When you hover over the chart, the exact level is shown.
+For example:
+* 50%

+Battery level is captured every 2 seconds.

 ## Disable
 The Black box is enabled by default.
 Use the method below to disable it, if you prefer: